 James Byron Dean was born in Indiana on February 8, 1931, where he lived for a few years before his father’s work had the small family transferred to California.
 His mother died when he was nine years old.

 Dean seemed to always exude artfulness and talent.
 He played the violin, he tap-danced, and he sculpted.
 In a statement to his high school principal, Dean expressed what would become one of his most iconic facets: motorcycle:

 “My hobby, or what I do in my spare time, is motorcycle.
 I know a lot about them mechanically, and I love to ride.
 I have been in a few races and have done well.”

 Dean later enrolled at the Junior College of the University of California in 1949 but dropped out at the suggestion of his drama teacher to pursue a career in New York.

-After a couple of years doing bit parts and commercials, Dean moved to New York to study under the famous acting director Lee Strasberg in 1951.
+After a couple of years doing bit parts and commercials, James Dean moved to New York to study under the famous acting director Lee Strasberg in 1951.
 Over the next few years, he developed his signature (and at the time unconventional) acting technique and landed parts in several television shows and Broadway plays.